-Feel like a giant in the small Storgata - a copy of Storgata in Lillehammer in 1940.
+Feel like a giant in the small Storgata - a copy of Storgata in Lillehammer á 1930.

-Lilleputthammer Familiepark is a miniature version of Storgata in Lillehammer in the 1930s, built on a scale of 1: 4.
-For adults, Lilleputthammer Family Park provides a historical look back to the 1930s with the shops, hotels and cafés of the time.
-For the children, it's great to feel like a giant in the small town, and look in the windows.
+Lilleputthammer Family Park is a miniature version of Storgata in Lillehammer in the 1930s, built on a scale of 1:4.
+For adults, Lilleputthammer Family Park provides a historical look back to the 1930s with the shops, hotels and cafes of the time.
+For the children, it is great fun to feel like giants in the small town, and peek into the windows where a few different things are on display.
 It is also possible to enter many of the houses.

-In Barnas Bokby in the middle of "Storgata" you will find Europe's largest collection of used children's books - almost 15,000 used children's books in 5 houses.
+In the Children's Book Village in the middle of "Storgata" you will find Europe's largest collection of used children's books - almost 15,000 used children's books spread over 5 houses.

 Join a city walk in Lilleputthammer

-Below we have described some of the history behind the various buildings in Lillehammer.
+Below we have described some of the history behind the various buildings and farms in Lillehammer.
 Lillehammer belongs to the so-called "landscaped cities".
-On August 7, 1827, the foundations of the city were approved by the government, but the demarcation of plots did not begin until 1828.
-Road Inspector C. Buchholz`s plan and building regulations were adopted by a royal resolution on July 7, 1828.
-The building regulations provided rules for the buildings, for the width of the streets and the houses in relation to the street line.
-There are provisions here that the corner buildings should have broken corners at least 5 cubits wide.
+On 7 August 1827, the town was founded by the government, but the staking out of plots did not begin until 1828.
+Road inspector C. Buchholz's plan and building regulations were not adopted by royal decree until 7 July 1828.
+The building statutes stipulated rules for the buildings, for the width of the streets and the houses in relation to the street line.
+Here there are provisions that the corner buildings should have broken corners of at least 5 ells wide.
 The result of the provision is still easily visible in Lillehammer.

 The building tradition in Lillehammer testifies to sobriety and little extravagance.
-But if you first start looking, you will still find many fun and interesting building historical expressions both in wholes and details.
+But if you start looking and looking, you will still find many fun and interesting architectural historical expressions both in the whole and in the details.

 Storgata 31 – Wiesegården

-The building dates from Lillehammer's oldest period, and was built in the Empire style by merchant Ludvig Wiese.
-Half of the ground floor was a business premises, and on the second floor there was a large hall where Wiese held a large Christmas ball with up to a couple of hundred guests from Lillehammer and the surrounding villages.
+The building is from Lillehammer's oldest period, and was built in Empire style by merchant Ludvig Wiese.
+Half of the ground floor was business premises, and on the second floor there was a large hall where Wiese held large Christmas balls with up to a couple of hundred guests from Lillehammer and the surrounding villages.

 Storgata 32 – Astrupgården

-The building is a two-storey half-timbered house, and built with a standing panel in distinct urban Gothic style with elements of dragon style.
-The building is a good example of the typical and magnificent building customs of the last half of the last century.
+The building is a two-storey log house, and built with standing panels in distinctly urban Gothic with elements of dragon style.
+The building is a good example of the typical and magnificent building tradition of the last half of the last century.

 Storgata 41